2bumb/valentines-day/README.md

 </p>

 <h1>Components used:</h1>
-<p>Button:I created two reactive</p>
+<p>Button:I created two reactive.
+If the user hovers on "no" the "no-btn" will immediately go down out of the users view</p>

 <h1>What I learn:</h1>
 <p></p>

-<h1>What I can improve:
+<h1>What I can improve: </h1>

-Button:If the button is hovered, the button class no-btn start to go down.
-In the future I will create a script where the no-btn will only jump around the users screen rather than going off course. </h1>
+<p>Button:If the button is hovered, the button class no-btn start to go down.
+In the future I will create a script where the no-btn will only jump around the users screen rather than going off the screen</p>

-<p></p>